Bulk Indexing: Submit and Check Hundreds of URLs Without the Manual Grind

 The workflow that actually works: submit in bulk, wait a week, run a bulk index check, resubmit what's still missing.
 Repeat once.
 By week three, you have a clear picture of what Google decided to index and what needs content work.
 The tool handles the submission volume; you handle the content quality.
 That division of labor is what makes bulk indexing useful rather than just a shortcut.

-Pricing starts at from €0,13/URL, down to €0,11 with volume.
+Current pricing is Basic 30 / Refund-Protected 40 credits per eligible URL.
 At that rate, processing a 500-URL batch costs less than an hour of any SEO's time.
 The ROI question answers itself if those pages drive any traffic at all.

 FAQ